 So, as prices continue to rise, what should you expect to pay for IVF medications?
 And are there ways to save if you don’t have insurance coverage?
 Let’s find out.

-This process comes with a whole host of tests, medications, and doctor visits.
-According to FertilityIQ, one IVF cycle can cost $23,474 on average, and you will typically need more than 1 cycle for a successful pregnancy.
+This process comes with a host of tests, medications, and doctor visits.
+According to FertilityIQ, one IVF cycle can cost $23,474 on average, and you will typically need more than one cycle for a successful pregnancy.

 The type, duration, and order of medications differ from patient to patient.
-But in general, drugs are an important part of the egg retrieval portion of the IVF process.
-Your provider will prescribe certain medications for you depending on your specific needs during the egg retrieval process.
-They may also prescribe medications to be used after the embryo is implanted to support pregnancy.
+But in general, drugs are a vital part of the egg retrieval portion of the IVF process.
+Your provider will prescribe certain medications depending on your specific needs during the egg retrieval process.
+They may also prescribe medicines after the embryo is implanted to support pregnancy.

 We’ll walk through the medications used in egg retrieval, then review drugs typically used in the embryo implant phase.

 The egg retrieval process can be broken down into 3 phases: suppression, stimulation, and the triggering of egg release.
-Depending on the protocol your provider selects, either the suppression or stimulation phase comes first.
+Depending on your provider's protocol, either the suppression or stimulation phase comes first.
 The triggering of the egg release phase is always last.

 One of the first steps in IVF is to suppress ovulation (the natural cycle of when a mature egg is released from the ovary for fertilization).
 This is necessary to allow for multiple eggs to develop at the same time for retrieval.

 To achieve this, you are prescribed medications that block ovulation.
 These medications are known as gonadotropin-releasing hormone (GnRH), agonists or antagonists.
 What you’re prescribed depends on the IVF protocol that your provider chooses for you.